pittman021/tims-blog/content/posts/adjust-hugo-theme.md

 Here is how you simply install a theme & avoid submodules.

 ```
-# start at your root folder# install your themegit clone http://url-to-themerm -rf theme-folder-name/.git# now go back and check in your new foldecd .git add themes/theme-folder-name
+# start at your root folder# install your themegit clone http://url-to-themerm -rf theme-folder-name/.git# now go back and check in your new foldercd git add themes/theme-folder-name
 ```

 And that's it.
 What this does is remove the submodule from git & allows you to simply commit your changes to your root folder git repository.